mbari-org/vars-annotation/docs/BUILD.md

 export SHARKTOPODA_DEFAULTS_FRAMEGRAB_PORT=5000
 ```

-To build a standalone distribution run: `gradlew jpackage`
+To build a standalone distribution run: `gradlew jpackage`.
+The build application will be in `org.mbari.vars.ui/build/jpackage`.